History of Mongolia: Formation of the Mongol Empire

 Genghis Khan intended to develop friendly relations with the Khwarezm Empire, which was on a junction of the trade routes connecting the East and the West and dominated Central Asia, Iran and Afghanistan.
 Genghis Khan considered himself a supreme ruler of the East and Khwarezm Shah a supreme ruler of the West.
 Khwarezm Shah had an opposite view that there should be only one ruler on earth as there is only one sun in the sky.

 The execution of 450 envoys and tradesmen of Genghis Khan by Khwarezm Shah 1218 was an announcement of war.
 The Mongol troops invaded Khwarezm Empire in 1219.
 Although Khwarezm Shah possessed an army outnumbering the Mongol troops dozen of times, he lacked the courage and initiatives to unite his forces and fight back.
 The Mongol troops sacked cities Otrar, Buhara, Merv and Samarkand.
 Shah's warlord Temur-Melik led a daring resistance when the Mongol troops besieged city of Khujand.
-Shah's son Jalal ad-Din Mingburnu courageously battled with the Mongol army in 1221, but was defeated and escaped to the river Indus.
+Shah's son Jalal al-Din Mangburni courageously battled with the Mongol army in 1221, but was defeated and escaped to the river Indus.

 Pursuing Khwarezm Shah in 1220, the scout groups of warlords Jebe and Subedei bagathur of Uriankhai clan conquered northern Iran.
 They invaded Iraq, Azerbaijan, Armenia and Georgia in 1221 and entered the territories of the Kipchak Khanate in Crimea and grasslands of the northern Black Sea.
 The Kipchaks allied with the troops of the principalities of Rus gave battle to the 30,000 cavalrymen of Jebe and Subedei on the river Kalka in May 1223, but were defeated and were chased up to the river Dnieper.

 The Western Xia denied its obligation as a vassal state to take part in the western campaign of Genghis Khan.
 Shortly after returning to Mongolia, the Mongol army invaded the Western Xia in 1226 and conquered the capital Zhongxing (中兴府), located in modern Yinchuan.
 The Western Xia completely surrendered in March 1227.

 Mongolic Khitans and Tuyuhuns or Monguor people (1227) came under rule of the Mongol Empire after its conquest of the Western Xia and Jin dynasties.
 The Qara Khitai (Western Liao) was conquered by the Mongols under Genghis Khan in 1218.

 The 16-year conquests of Genghis Khan resulted in the formation of the Mongol Empire.
 He died on 16 August 1227 and was buried at site Ihe Ötög on the southern slopes of the Khentii mountain range.